Skip to main content

 0DIN uses a few standard test cases to measure how strong or harmful a jailbreak really is, called the Jailbreak Evaluation Framework (JEF).
 They’re like “benchmark prompts” — if your jailbreak passes these, it’s probably valid and high-impact.

-The Four Standardized Test Cases
+Standardized Test Cases

 How to Use These Tests